-We cannot guarantee that our Repurchase Program will enhance shareholder value and purchases, if any, could increase the volatility of the price of our Series A Preferred Stock.
+We cannot guarantee that our Class A common stock repurchase program will enhance shareholder value and purchases, if any, could increase the volatility of the price of our Class A common stock.

-Our Board of Directors has authorized the Repurchase Program, which permits us to purchase our Series A Preferred Stock through December 31, 2020.
-The Repurchase Program does not obligate us to purchase a specific dollar amount or number of shares of Series A Preferred Stock.
-The specific timing and amount of purchases, if any, will depend upon several factors, including ongoing assessments of capital needs, the market price of the Series A Preferred Stock, and other factors, including general market conditions.
-There can be no assurance that we will make future purchases of Series A Preferred Stock or that we will purchase a sufficient number of shares to satisfy market expectations.
+Our Board of Directors has authorized the Repurchase Program, which permits us to purchase our Class A common stock through August 18, 2021.
+The Repurchase Program does not obligate us to purchase a specific dollar amount or number of shares of Class A common stock.
+The specific timing and amount of purchases, if any, will depend upon several factors, including ongoing assessments of capital needs, the market price of the Class A common stock, and other factors, including general market conditions.
+There can be no assurance that we will make future purchases of Class A common stock or that we will purchase a sufficient number of shares to satisfy market expectations.

-Purchases of our Series A Preferred Stock could affect the market price and increase volatility of our Series A Preferred Stock.
+Purchases of our Class A common stock could affect the market price and increase volatility of our Class A common stock.
 We cannot provide any assurance that purchases under the Repurchase Program will be made at the best possible price.
 Additionally, purchases under our Repurchase Program could diminish our cash reserves or increase borrowings under our Senior Credit Facility or Subordinated Facility, which may impact our ability to finance future growth and to pursue possible future strategic opportunities and acquisitions.
 Although our Repurchase Program is intended to enhance long-term shareholder value, there is no assurance that it will do so.

 We are permitted to and could discontinue our Repurchase Program prior to its expiration or completion.
-The existence of the Repurchase Program could cause our Series A Preferred Stock price to be higher than it would be in the absence of such a program, and any such discontinuation could cause the market price of our Series A Preferred Stock to decline.
+The existence of the Repurchase Program could cause our Class A common stock price to be higher than it would be in the absence of such a program, and any such discontinuation could cause the market price of our Class A common stock to decline.